 Are pork ribs done at 180?

-While baby back ribs are technically safe to consume at 145°F, they haven’t yet reached their full flavor or tenderness potential.
+While pork ribs are technically consumed at 145°F, they haven’t yet reached their full flavor or tenderness potential.
 The ribs’ collagen, fat, and connective tissues need more time to melt and soften, typically between 180°F and 195°F. It’s at these temperatures that ribs become perfectly tender and flavorful.

 Is it better to rest ribs covered or uncovered?